Your child's first visit begins with a comprehensive evaluation:

 Where can we go to get food?

-Our CHaD ambulatory clinics provide food and snacks onsite or within walking distance.
+Our ambulatory clinics provide food and snacks onsite or within walking distance.
 Ask us or feel free to call ahead if you need help finding food for the day of your appointment.

 Can we bring snacks and drinks into exam rooms?